WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### What did you achieve?

 * finished a job interview and exam
+  * KW: Fingers crossed!
-* Further analyzed of harm avoidance result，including mean diffusivity and gender diffenrence
+* Further analyzed of harm avoidance result，including mean diffusivity and gender difference
 * Analyzed mean diffusivity of harm avoidance paper and redraw the figure
 * modified manuscript of harm avoidance
 * Check that the python harm avoidance results are the same as the SPSS results
+  * KW: Great - phew! :sweat_smile:
 * Collected information about ways China is using to fight coronavirus.
-I have interviewed some of my friends，classmates and relatives.
+  * I have interviewed some of my friends，classmates and relatives.
-I think it can present voices from Chinese citizens.
+  * I think it can present voices from Chinese citizens.
-I also collect informations about bias toward China and try to find some related reasons.
+  * I also collect informations about bias toward China and try to find some related reasons.

+KW: I'm looking forward to hearing more about your and your friends' experiences!

 #### What did you struggle with?

 * improving harm avoidance paper
+  * KW: Thank you for running the models - I hope the conversation on the point of the analyses was helpful!

 #### What would you like to work on next week?